TechWorksHub/best-practice-guide/source/using-this-guide.rst

 Using this guide
 =================================

-These 5 questions are broken into smaller questions, requirements, and tasks to be completed.
-We set out the question in the order they should be considered.
-We strongly recommend you don't skip ahead, although from time to time you may want to go back and review your answers to earlier questions.
+The 5 main questions are broken into smaller questions, requirements, and tasks to be completed.
+We have arranged them  in the order they should be considered and  strongly advise against skipping ahead.
+However, you may occasionally  want to go back and review your earlier answers.

-These smaller questions, requirements and tasks for each of the 5 main questions are recorded in a table, showing what the activity is, and where you should record the documentary evidence of that activity being completed.
-Some of the entries may be optional, depending on earlier answers.
-Once all the required smaller questions, requirements, and tasks are addressed, you will have your answer to the main question, and can move on to the next of these 5 questions.
+For each of the 5 main questions the smaller questions, requirements and tasks are recorded in a table.
+The table shows the specific activity, and where you should document evidence of its completion.
+Some activities may be optional, depending on earlier responses.
+Once you have completed all the necessary activities , you will have your answer to the main question, and can move on to the next step.

 +----------------------------+--------------------------------------+----------+
 | Question/Task/Requirement  | Evidence                             | Done     |